adamfoneil/DapperLunchAndLearn/README.md

 # Exercises

-All of the exercises below require this first statement:
+All of the exercises below require these first statements:

 ```csharp
 using Dapper;